Last updated: August 2022

 - Outsiders can also submit thoughts on our work through our blog (comments section), discussed above.

-Information About Our Organization in General
+Information about Our Organization

-- Summary page on GiveWell's key metrics
+GiveWell's key metrics